JabRef/user-documentation/en/CommandLine.md

 Query a Web fetcher and import the entries.

 Pass both the name of a fetcher and your search term or paper id (e.g. `--fetch=Medline:cancer`), and the given fetcher will be run.
-Some fetchers will still display GUI if they need feedback from you.
+Some fetchers will still display a GUI window if they need feedback from you.

 The fetchers listed in the Web search panel can be run from the command line.
 To get the list of available fetchers, run `--fetch` without parameters.